Availability and durability: Single-AZ and Multi-AZ file systems - Amazon FSx for Windows File Server

 You can test failover your Multi-AZ file system by modifying its throughput capacity.
 When you modify your file system's throughput capacity, Amazon FSx switches out the file system's file server.
 Multi-AZ file systems automatically fail over to the secondary server while Amazon FSx replaces the preferred server file server first.
 Then the file system automatically fails back to the new primary server and Amazon FSx replaces the secondary file server.

 You can monitor the progress of the throughput capacity update request in the Amazon FSx console, the CLI, and the API.
 Once the update has completed successfully, your file system has failed over to the secondary server, and failed back to the primary server.
-For more information about modifying your file system's throughput capacity and monitoring the progress of the request, see Managing throughput capacity on FSx for Windows File Server file systems.
+For more information about modifying your file system's throughput capacity and monitoring the progress of the request, see Managing throughput capacity.

 Subnets